yungshenglu/LeetCode/LC-922/README.md

-# LC-922 - Sort Array By Parity II
+# LC-922 - Sort Array by Parity II

 Given an array `A` of non-negative integers, half of the integers in `A` are odd, and half of the integers are even.